 ArchiveYou are in the workpermit.com archive section.
 The information on this page may be out of date.

-The Danish Green Card scheme is a points based work permit scheme which allows you to live and work in Denmark if you can score enough points based upon criteria such as age, language skills, work experience, and education.
+The Danish Green Card scheme has been discontinued.
+It was a points based work permit scheme which allowed you to live and work in Denmark if you gained enough points, based upon criteria such as age, language skills, work experience, and education.
 If you score at least 100 points, you can obtain a residence permit valid for up to18 months.
 In addition, you will be able to bring your immediate family along.

 As well as scoring 100 points, you must have a valid health insurance policy and be able to provide proof that you can support yourself and your family while you look for work in Denmark.